What is ampullary cancer?

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.

 Think about the benefits and possible side effects of each option.
-Talk about your
+Discuss your questions

 When should I call my healthcare provider?